- Oops!Something went wrong.Please try again later.

 Conference Call and Webcast Information

-Founded in 1920, Eastman is a global advanced materials and specialty additives company that produces a broad range of products found in items people use every day.
-With a portfolio of specialty businesses, Eastman works with customers to deliver innovative products and solutions while maintaining a commitment to safety and sustainability.
-Its market-driven approaches take advantage of world-class technology platforms and leading positions in attractive end-markets such as transportation, building and construction, and consumables.
-Eastman focuses on creating consistent, superior value for all stakeholders.
-As a globally diverse company, Eastman serves customers in more than 100 countries and had 2019 revenues of approximately $9.3 billion.
-The company is headquartered in Kingsport, Tennessee, USA and employs approximately 14,500 people around the world.
+Founded in 1920, Eastman is a global specialty materials company that produces a broad range of products found in items people use every day.
+With the purpose of enhancing the quality of life in a material way, Eastman works with customers to deliver innovative products and solutions while maintaining a commitment to safety and sustainability.
+The company’s innovation-driven growth model takes advantage of world-class technology platforms, deep customer engagement, and differentiated application development to grow its leading positions in attractive end markets such as transportation, building and construction, and consumables.
+As a globally inclusive and diverse company, Eastman employs approximately 14,500 people around the world and serves customers in more than 100 countries.
+The company had 2020 revenues of approximately $8.5 billion and is headquartered in Kingsport, Tennessee, USA.
 For more information, visit www.eastman.com.